Coney Island Mermaid Parade, New York

 Cape Hatteras, North Carolina

-This is the beach that you and your family dreams about all winter long while suffering through snow and sniffles: 70 miles of pure brown-sugar sand, peppered with rental bungalows and seafood shacks.
+This is one of the best beaches in North Carolina that you and your family dream about all winter long while suffering through snow and sniffles: 70 miles of pure brown-sugar sand, peppered with rental bungalows and seafood shacks.
 Fly a kite.
 Collect hermit crabs.
 Body-surf the waves or dig sandcastles.
 Just remember to take some sand home for next winter.

 Columbus Zoo, Ohio